plugdata-team/plugdata/Resources/pddp/vanilla/inlet~.md

     description: any message from parent patch when give a 'fwd' argument.
 arguments:
 - type: symbol
   description: "'fwd' to turn message forwarding on.
-Alternatively, you can set upsampling method: 'hold' for sample/hold (default), 'pad' for zero-padded and 'lin' for linear interpolation)."
+Alternatively, you can set upsampling method: 'hold' for sample/hold

-draft: false
----
-Inlets/outlets are used to receive and get information on a patch window.
-This can be an abstraction or a subpatch.
+  default:
+, 'pad' for zero-padded and 'lin' for linear interpolation